tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/03-database.md

 ### Models and query builders

-The easiest (and most decoupled way) of persisting models to a database is by using the query builder we've mentioned before.
+The easiest way of persisting models to a database is by using the query builder.
 Tempest's query builder cannot just deal with tables and arrays, but also knows how to map data from and to model objects.
 All you need to do is specify which class you want to query, and Tempest will do the rest.

 In the following example, we'll query the table related to the `Book` model, we'll select all fields, load its related `chapters` and `author` as well, specify the ID of the book we're searching, and then return the first result:

 ```php
 use App\Models\Book;